 Everyone needs to have a cellphone case.
 Why on earth would you spend hundreds of dollars on a fragile phone, made from glass, and not protect it?

 If you are photographing using your cellphone, why not get a specific case.
 There are some particularly designed for smartphone photography.

 Have a look at the case made by Moment.
 They are premiere lens makers, and this case incorporates their lens right into it.

-There are other accessories that will help your smartphone photography.
-One of these is a steadicam for your cellphone.
+There are many accessories that will help your smartphone photography.
+Investing in a selfie stick or a tripod is always helpful.

 Read here for more ideas on accessories to benefit you and your smartphone photography.

 Best Smartphone or iPhone Tripod Mount For You